substrate-developer-hub/substrate-parachain-template/README.md

 },
 ```

-> You can choose from any pre-set runtime chain spec in the Polkadot repo, by referring to the
+> You can choose from any pre-set runtime chainspec in the Polkadot repo, by referring to the
 > `cli/src/command.rs` and `node/service/src/chain_spec.rs` files or generate your own and use
 > that.
 See the [Cumulus Workshop](https://substrate.dev/cumulus-workshop/) for how.